jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 - [Version 1.1.8](https://repo.jenkins-ci.org/releases/org/jenkins-ci/plugins/micro-focus-performance-center-integration/1.1.8/micro-focus-performance-center-integration-1.1.8.hpi).

 ## Prerequisites
-1. Java version 11 or higher.
+1. Jenkins 2.462.3 and above (and consequently Java version 17 or 21).
 To verify your Java version, go to http://www.java.com/en/download/installed.jsp.
 2. OpenText Enterprise Performance Engineering server.
 3. Git Repository on GitHub or GitLab server.
-4. Jenkins versions: This plugin supports only the latest five LTS versions of Jenkins (currently 2.60.3).
+4. Jenkins versions: This plugin supports only the latest five LTS versions of Jenkins (currently, the latest is 2.479.3).
 This is a result of the Jenkins policy to no longer support older update centers.
-Jenkins 2.54 and higher requires you to have Java 8 installed on the machine.
+From Jenkins 2.462.3, Java 17 (or 21) is required.
 5. Content Security Policy: Starting with version 1.641 (or 1.625.3), Jenkins introduced the Content-Security-Policy header.
 This causes some of the integration links, such as links to reports, to become inoperable.
 For details, see [Configuring Content Security Policy](https://wiki.jenkins.io/display/JENKINS/Configuring+Content+Security+Policy) and [Jenkins Security Advisory](https://jenkins.io/security/advisory/2015-12-09/) .
 For suggested workarounds until the issue is resolved, see [Content Security Policy Header](https://wiki.jenkins.io/display/JENKINS/Micro+Focus+Application+Automation+Tools#MicroFocusApplicationAutomationTools-ContentSecurityPolicyHeader).

 ## Synchronize OpenText Enterprise Performance Engineering With Git